edgepointlearning/edgepointlearning.github.io/collections/_demos/sca-job-aid.md

 ---
-title : LMS Navigation Aid
+title : "Performance Support: LMS Navigation"
-#image: /special/GettyImages-515679310.jpg
 ---

-Sometimes you need a little extra help onboarding your team.
-EdgePoint Learning is equipped to create supplemental material such as presentations or documents to enhance your eLearning experience.
+Sometimes your employees need to access information quickly when and where they need it.
+We can create different types of performance support tools to enhance the digital learning experience and put just the right information in your employees hands right when they need it.

 <p class="text-center margin-vertical-3">
   <a class="cta cta--green large" href="/static/demo/SCA_Navigation_Job_Aid_3up_Redacted.pdf" target="_blank">⬇️ Download PDF</a>